Konstantin Pushkaryov

+Konstantin Vladimirovich Pushkaryov (Константин Владимирович Пушкарёв; born February 12, 1985) is a Kazakhstani former ice hockey winger.
+He played 17 games in the National Hockey League with the Los Angeles Kings during the 2005–06 and 2006–07 seasons.
+Most of his career, which lasted from 2001 to 2020, was spent with Barys Astana in the Kontinental Hockey League.
+Internationally, Puskharyov played for the Kazakhstani national team at multiple World Championships.
+In May 2022, he became a Parimatch expert.

 Playing career

 Pushkaryov was drafted in the second round of the 2003 NHL Entry Draft by the Los Angeles Kings, but was traded to the Dallas Stars late in the 2006–07 NHL season in the deal involving former Kings captain Mattias Norström.
 He played one game for the Kings in the 2005–06 NHL season and earned an assist; he split the 2006–07 NHL season with the Manchester Monarchs of the American Hockey League and the Kings.
 Pushkaryov scored his first NHL goal on January 8, 2007, against the Edmonton Oilers.

 Pushkaryov later signed with Metallurg Magnitogorsk of the KHL, before returning to the AHL's Wilkes-Barre/Scranton Penguins for the 2009–10 season.
-Prior to the start of the 2010–11 season, Pushkaryov joined Barys Astana of the KHL.
+Before the start of the 2010–11 season, Pushkaryov joined Barys Astana of the KHL.

 Pushkaryov played 8 seasons with Barys Astana before leaving as a free agent in signing a one-year contract with HK Kurbads of the Latvian Hockey League on December 20, 2018.